pbrubaker/perforce-mini/README.md

 ## Acknowledgements

+- Big thanks to [@derkork](https://github.com/derkork) for creating this, and for combining the work of the folks below.
+Most of this README was authored by [@derkork](https://github.com/derkork), I've just edited where necessary to document my changes. [@pbrubaker](https://github.com/pbrubaker)
 - Thanks to Ari for making this [tutorial](https://aricodes.net/posts/perforce-server-with-docker/) which I used as a starting point for this image.
 - Thanks to Polymoon Games for making this [tutorial](https://polymoon.net/blog/how-to-renew-perforce-ssl-certificate/) on how to refresh the SSL certificates for Perforce, which I used as a starting point to implement automatic certificate renewal.